A Spotlight on the Fascinating Businesses & Backstories of Fort Edward & Hudson Falls

 Owners Joe and Kate Maille started the Turkey Trot Raceway in 1992 as a practice track and the track got bigger and bigger every year, eventually becoming the raceway it is today.

-The Turkey Trot Raceway offers a variety of races for different age groups that take place on a seasonal basis, and they're hosting the Northeast Adirondack Nationals in August of 2019.
-Go-karters get to race for some serious cash!
+The Turkey Trot Raceway offers a variety of races for different age groups that take place on a seasonal basis, and they hosted the Northeast Adirondack Nationals in August of 2019.

 Take Care of All Your Horse & Thoroughbred Racing Needs at R&M Sport Horses